Online conferences

 • Promotional messages must be relevant to the target audience (e.g., products should not be promoted unless there are attendees from a location where the product is registered).

 • Unapproved products and indications should not be promoted.
-Educational messages can be shared in the spirit of scientific exchange, however this must be approved by Medical teams and not a commercial function.
+Educational information about unapproved products and indications can be shared in the spirit of scientific exchange, however this must comply with section 8 of the MA Code of Conduct and be approved by a company’s Medical team without a commercial function.

 Topic Details